akshita317/Akshitakumari-mood2emoji/README.md

 ## 📧 Contact

-Created by Akshita kumari for the Curriculum Developer Intern assignment.
+Created by Akshita Kumari for the Curriculum Developer Intern assignment.

+**Email:** akshitasingh3027@gmail.com

 ---

-*Built with ❤️ for young learners* by Akshita kumari
+*Built with ❤️ for young learners*